mariamhamid/Practice/README.md

 Gradio

 OpenAI Python package

-You can install the required packages by running:
+Install dependencies:

 pip install gradio openai

-▶️ How to Run
+# ▶️**How to Run**

-Save the Python file (e.g., gradio_chat.py).
+Save the Python file (e.g., gradio_chat.py)

-Make sure Ollama is running locally (ollama serve).

-Run the script:
+Run Ollama locally:

+ollama serve

+# **Run the script:**

 python gradio_chat.py

-Wait for the Gradio interface to open in your browser.
+# **Access the Gradio chat interface in your browser.**

 💬 Example Use

-You can start chatting immediately once the interface opens:

-User: Hello!
+👩‍💻 User: Hello!
-AI: Hi there!
+🤖 AI: Hi there!
 How can I help you today?

-🧰 Notes
+# **🧰 Notes**

-This is a practice project for learning how to connect Gradio with local models.
+This is a practice project to learn how to connect Gradio with local models.

-The API key "nokeyneeded" is just a placeholder for local testing.
+The API key "nokeyneeded" is just a placeholder.

-Model used: "phi:latest" — can be changed to any model supported by your Ollama installation.
+# **Model used:** "phi:latest" — can be replaced with any Ollama-supported model.